BOCK-AI/BAVT/README.md

 5.  **What You’ll See**
       * A **Tesla Model 3** driving automatically in the CARLA world, following the road.
-      * A live OpenCV window displaying the **RGB camera feed** from the vehicle's front camera.
-      * A live Open3D Window ('Top Down Lidar'), it is fixed.
+      * A live OpenCV Window ('Top Down Lidar'), it is fixed.
 It displays 2d point cloud data updated in real-time.
 (Green - 2D LIDAR)
       * In the simulator, you will be positioned to spectate behind the car.
 (This is done using the Spectator class of CARLA.
 Can be modified.
 I find it convenient.)

 **Note**: Shortcuts for the **Open3D** window: